ical4j/ical4j-serializer/README.md

 As iCal4j includes a vCard object representation, it also makes sense to support JSON conversion of this object model. [jCard] provides a specification for converting JSON to/form vCard data.

+### Schema.org - shared vocabulary for structured Web content

+[Schema.org] presents a collection of collaborative data models to represent data on the Web.
+This includes data representations in [JSON-LD] format, which is included here.

 ### Jot API - An open REST API based on the iCalendar specification